HomeLatest NewsTelecomMWC 2019: Airtel partners with Cisco to deploy 5G IP network

 Advertisement

-Cisco is pushing its technology innovations in routing, 5G, subscriber experience (mobile, cable, fixed), automation, optical and optics.
+Cisco is pushing its innovations in routing, 5G, subscriber experience (mobile, cable, fixed), automation, optical and optics.
 Together with its Customer Experience team of experts, Cisco work with service providers, media and web companies.

 Get the day's headlines from Tech Observer straight in your inbox